CaioCeretta/udemy-chad-spring-boot/03-hibernate-jpa-crud/section3-comments.md

   ## Lesson 10 ~ 11: Saving a Java Object with JPA - Overview

+    ### Part 1

       ● Sample App Features

         ○ _Create_ a new Student
         ○ _Read_ a Student
         ○ _Update_ a Student
         ○ _Delete_ a Student

         ○ Which is basically a CRUD app

       ● Student Data Access Object

         ○ DAO is responsible for interfacing with the database ○ This is a common design pattern

         ○ Cruddemo app <-> Student DAO <-> Database

           ■ Which is basically a multidirectional communication where the app talks with the Dao, who talks to db, and vice versa

           ■ This is kind of like a helper class for communicating with the database.

         ○ The Data Access will have a number of methods, such as save, finders, update, delete, and others.

         ○ It also needs a JPA entity manager, which is the main component for saving / retrieving entities, which the DAO talks to, and it communicates with one or more steps until reaching the database

       ● JPA Entity Manager

         ○ Our JPA Entity Manager needs a Data Source
         ○ The Data Source defines database connection info ○ Entity Manager and Data Source are automatically created by `SP` ■ Based on the file: application.properties (JDBC URL, user_id, password, etc)

         ○ Student DAO <-> Entity Manager <-> Data Source <-> database
           ■ We have our DAO, that is going to make use of an entity manager, which in turn make use of a given data source.
           ■ And we'll actually inject the entity manger into our Student DAO

         ○ But what about JpaRepository?

           ■ Some people may have already heard or read something about JpaRepository, and at this point of the course, we may wonder: "Well, what about JpaRepository?
 Why are we not using it?"

           ■ Spring Data JPA has JpaRepository interface

             □ It provides JPA database access with minimal coding, but there were some questions made by other students to the teacher asking about the JpaRepository in place of entityManager, so which one is better?

               .
 The short answer to this question is: Yes, we will use JpaRepository in the course .
-It will be covered later in the course
+It will be covered later in the course .
-            .
 In this course, the instructor wants to show various techniques for using JPA .
 Knowing BOTH entityManager and JpaRepository will help us on future projects .
 And developers who know both entityManager and JpaRepository can solve more issues and contribute more on a team, different from who knows only one of these.

           ■ In simple terms, when to use which?

             □ If we need low-level control and flexibility, use EntityManager □ If we want high-level of abstraction, use JpaRepository

           ■ Use Case

             □ Entity Manager

               .
 Need low-level control over the database operations and want to write custom queries .
 Provides low-level access to JPA and work directly with JPA entities .
 Complex queries that require advanced features such as native SQL queries or stored procedure calls.
               .
 When we have custom requirements that are not easily handled by higher-level abstractions.

             □ JpaRepository

               .
 Provides commonly used CRUD operations out of the box, reducing the amount of code we need to write .
 Additional features such as pagination, sorting .
 Generate queries based on Java method names .
 Can also create custom queries using @Query

             □ Instructor Recommendation

               .
 Choice depends on the application requirements and developer preference .
 We can use both in the same project

               .
 For learning purposes, it is recommended learning EntityManager first then learn JpaRepository .
 This will help us understand the low-level coding behind the scenes and then we can use JpaRepository for some of the more additional features there.
               .
 Knowing BOTH EntityManager and JpaRepository will help us on future projects

+    ### Part 2

+      ● Development Process for Student DAO

+        ○ Step 1: Define DAO interface

+          ■ Define a save method such as

+            ```java
+              public interface StudentDAO {
+                void save(Student theStudent)
+              }
+            ```

+          ■ This Student class is an entity mapped to a given database table

+        ○ Step 2: Define DAO implementation

+          ■  Define the implementation class, like

+            ```java
+              public interface StudentDAOImpl implements StudentDAO {
+                  private EntityManager entityManager;

+                  public StudentDAOImpl(EntityManager theEntityManager) {
+                    entityManager = theEntityManager
+                  }

+                  @Override
+                  @Transactional
+                  public void save(Student theStudent) {
+                    entityManager.persist(theStudent)
+                  }
+              }
+            ```

+            □ We use the implementation to inject the entity manager into our DAO and we make the assignment accordingly within the constructor

+            □ The implementation for the save method use the JPA entity manager to actually save this java object, which is accomplished by saying `entityManager.persist(theStudent)`

+            □  By adding the @Transactional annotation to this method, it will handle the transaction management

+        ○ Step 3: Update main app

+          ■ Code will be explicit on the intellij code, here we will cover the basics

+            ```java

+              private void createStudent(StudentDAO studentDAO) {

+                // create the student object
+                Student tempStudent = new Student("Caio", "Ceretta", "caioceretta@gmail.com")

+                // save the object
+                studentDAO.save(tempStudent)

+              }
+            ```

+        ○ DAO

+          Student DAO <-> Entity Manager <-> Data Source <-> DB

+        ○ Spring @Transactional

+          ■ Spring provides an @Transactional annotation

+          ■ Automagically begin and end a transaction for our JPA code □ No need for us to explicitly do this in our code

+          ■ This Spring magic happens behind the scenes

+        ○ Specialized Annotation for DAOs

+          ■ Spring provides the @Repository annotation that is basically a "sub" annotation of @Component

+          ■ @RestController, @Repository, and others, all point to the @Component annotation

+          ■ This annotation is applied to DAO implementations and Spring will automatically register the DAO implementation □ Thanks to component-scanning

+          ■ Spring also provides translation of any JDBC related exceptions, and by translation i mean that if we have any checked JDBC exceptions and then Spring translates them to unchecked exceptions and it make the coding easier for interfacing with a given database

+        ○ Updated Version of DAO implementation

+          ```java
+              // imports

+              @Repository
+              public interface StudentDAOImpl implements StudentDAO {
+                  private EntityManager entityManager;

+                  public StudentDAOImpl(EntityManager theEntityManager) {
+                    entityManager = theEntityManager
+                  }

+                  @Override
+                  @Transactional
+                  public void save(Student theStudent) {
+                    entityManager.persist(theStudent)
+                  }
+              }
+          ```

+          ■ @Repository is an specialized annotation for repositories and DAOs, it gives us support to component scanning and also translating JDBC exceptions